Storing and manipulating your data.

 After the data is opened, you’ll see the first few cases in the Results pane, and (new in v2.4) the Data view on the left side will display all cases.

-CogStat can store only a single datasheet: When you import a new data, the previous one will not be available anymore (until you import the previous one again).
+CogStat can store only a single datasheet: When you import new data, the previous one will not be available anymore (until you import the previous one again).
 If you want to work on several datasets at the same time, open CogStat several times, and different datasets can be used.